-Note: Did you find that either the Move Section Up or Move Section Downoption was greyed out?
+Note: Did you find either Move Section Up or Move Section Down option greyed out?
 If you have right-clicked the first Section in the presentation, you will find the Move Section Up option greyed out.
 If you have right-clicked the last Section in the presentation, you will find the Move Section Down option greyed out.

-Let us now explore both options for moving a selected Section:
+Let us explore both options for moving the section:

 Figure 3: Result of selecting Move Section Up option

-Figure 1 (shown earlier on this page) to see the difference.
+red).
+Compare with Figure 1 (shown earlier on this page) to see